Lindsey Graham: Supreme Court nominations

 In 2016, after Supreme Court Justice Antonin Scalia died, Republican senators boycotted Obama's nomination of Merrick Garland.
 Graham said that Supreme Court vacancies should never be filled in a presidential election year and that "[w]e are setting a precedent today, Republicans are."
 He said that if a similar situation arose, "you can use my words against me and you'd be absolutely right."
 In an October 2018 interview, Graham said specifically that "[i]f an opening comes in the last year of President Trump's term, and the primary process has started, we'll wait till the next election."

-During the 2018 confirmation hearings following Brett Kavanaugh's nomination to the Supreme Court of the United States, Graham took a strong stance against letting the process be further delayed by Christine Blasey Ford's allegations.
-Ford accused Kavanaugh of sexually assaulting her decades earlier when the two were in high school.
+During the 2018 confirmation hearings following Brett Kavanaugh's nomination to the Supreme Court of the United States, Graham took a strong stance against letting the process be further delayed by Christine Blasey Ford's allegations that Kavanaugh sexually assaulted her decades earlier when the two were in high school.
 Speaking to reporters immediately after the Senate Judiciary Committee questioned Ford, Graham declared himself unmoved by her testimony, doubting her recollection that it was Kavanaugh who had assaulted her.

-When Kavanaugh testified before the committee the following day, Graham used his time to speak in Kavanaugh's defense, describing him as a victim who had been put through "hell" by "the most unethical sham" he had seen in his time in politics and that if Kavanaugh was looking for fair process, he had "c[o]me to the wrong town at the wrong time".
-A CNN commentator characterized Graham's speech as an "audition" for Attorney General.
+When Kavanaugh testified before the committee the following day, Graham used his time to speak in Kavanaugh's defense, describing him as a victim who had been put through "hell" by "the most unethical sham" he had seen in his time in politics and that if Kavanaugh was looking for fair process, he had come "to the wrong town at the wrong time".

 In 2019, Graham became chair of the Judiciary Committee.
 In May 2020, Graham said the Senate would work to confirm a Supreme Court nominee if a vacancy arose before the November election.
 He said "Merrick Garland was a different situation.
 You had the president of one party nominating, and you had the Senate in the hands of the other party.
 A situation where you've got them both would be different."
-In August 2020, he said "[a]fter Kavanaugh's confirmation, the rules have changed as far as I'm concerned."
+In August 2020, he said, "After Kavanaugh's confirmation, the rules have changed as far as I'm concerned."

-In September 2020, Supreme Court justice Ruth Bader Ginsburg died.
+On September 18, 2020, 45 days before the presidential election, Supreme Court justice Ruth Bader Ginsburg died.
 Within a day, Graham expressed support for the Senate immediately voting on Trump's nominee to succeed her.
 The New York Times called Graham's position "a complete and brazen reversal" of his earlier stance.
 Graham said that in 2013, years before his 2016 pledge, Democrats had changed Senate rules to allow a simple majority vote for nominees to United States courts of appeals.